Web Design Professional Project

 - Don't use

 - Does your design work well in different dimensions.
 Resize your browser window to different sizes to make sure.

 - Does your Animate ad work?
 Is it HTML5 compliant?

 - After you have completed all of the requirements of the project, create an archive (zip file) of your entire project "topic" folder.
 You can use WinZip, or whatever compression tool you prefer to create the .zip file.

 - Email the file to email@example.com.

 - If you are having trouble sending the project attachment via email we suggest using a file sharing service such as Dropbox, Box.net or Google Drive.

 - Please allow 10 business days for us to review the exam submission.

-- You must complete the project before the expiration date of your course (12 months after you started).
+- You must complete the project before the expiration date of your course.
 We estimate it will take about 30 hours.
 Be sure to leave yourself enough time.